-KLAS FORSSTRÖM ANNETTE KUMLIEN HENRIK TEIWIK STEFAN ASPMAN PIA BRANTGÄRDE LINDER GRETE SOLVANG STOLTZ STEFAN MÅHL Position President and CEO since 2019 Group Vice President and CFO since 2019 Group Vice President and President of AirTech since August 2022 Group Vice President and President of Data Center Tech- nologies since July 2022 Group Vice President and President of FoodTech since August 2020 Group Vice President HR & Sustainability since 2022 Group Vice President and Head of Strategic Operations since 2020 Born 1967 1965 1980 1981 1973 1970 1967 Principal education Master of Science in Materials Physics and Master in Business Administration from Uppsala University as well as advanced management studies at INSEAD Bachelor of Science in Business Administration from the Stockholm School of Economics Master of Science in Business and Economics from Stockholm School of Economics, major in Finance Master of Science in Business and Economics with a Major in Business Administration and Management, at Dalarna Uni- versity and Uppsala University and Beijing Jiatong University, China Master of Science in Mechanical Engineering from Chalmers University of Technology and Executive Master of Business Administration (EMBA) from Stockholm School of Economics Master in Business Administration from Luleå University of Technology Bachelor of Science in Mechanical Engineering with focus on Automation Technologies Professional experience Previously President of Sandvik Machining Solutions Business area.
+Group management KLAS FORSSTRÖM President and CEO since 2019 ANNETTE KUMLIEN Group Vice President and CFO since 2019 HENRIK TEIWIK Group Vice President and President of AirTech since August 2022 STEFAN ASPMAN Group Vice President and President of Data Center Tech- nologies since July 2022 PIA BRANTGÄRDE LINDER Group Vice President and President of FoodTech since August 2020 CRETE SOLVANG STOLTZ Group Vice President HR & Sustainability since 2022 STEFAN MÅHL Group Vice President and Head of Strategic Operations since 2020 Born 1967 1965 1980 1981 1973 1970 1967 Principal education Master of Science in Materials Physics and Master in Business Administration from Uppsala University as well as advanced management studies at INSEAD Bachelor of Science in Business Administration from the Stockholm School of Economics Master of Science in Business and Economics from Stockholm School of Economics, major in Finance Master of Science in Business and Economics with a Major in Business Administration and Management, at Dalarna Uni- versity and Uppsala University and Beijing Jiatong University, China Master of Science in Mechanical Engineering from Chalmers University of Technology and Executive Master of Business Administration (EMBA) from Stockholm School of Economics Master in Business Administration from Luleå University of Technology Bachelor of Science in Mechanical Engineering with focus on Automation Technologies Professional experience Previously President of Sandvik Machining Solutions Business area.
 Prior to that, more than 20 years of different senior man- agement positions at Sandvik, including positions such as President of Sandvik Hard Materials and Sandvik Coromant SVP and COO at Diaverum and prior to that CFO.
 Previously CFO at several listed companies as Höganäs and Pergo, as well as business controlling roles at Perstorp and Sandvik Previously CEO of Handicare Group.
 Prior to that various senior managerial positions in Alimak Group, including business area manager for Construction and Rental and business development.
-Also experience from strategy consulting as Associate Principal Close to 20 years in Strategic Marketing and Offer Man- agement, 10 years in several strategic key positions within Sandvik including Head of Business Control and Perfor- mance Management at Sandvik Coromant and Global Head of Commercial Pricing and Previously Business Area Manager for HV Products North Europe at ABB.
-Prior to that more than 20 years at ABB in various senior management positions globally, including General Manager for HV Breakers, Head of Operations for a global product group, Technology Manager, Previously Senior Vice President HR and Sustainability LKAB group.
-Prior to that 12 years within SCA in various man- agement positions including Logistic manager, HR manager and CFO for SCA Packaging Munksund Various management positions at Munters, such as Vice President Global Sourcing and Interim Director of Operations AirTreatment Division Europe.
-Global Director Strategic Purchasing and Quality Assurance at LPG Allgon/Powerware Technologies and Vice President at McKinsey & Company
+Also experience from strategy consulting as Associate Principal at McKinsey & Company Close to 20 years in Strategic Marketing and Offer Man- agement, 10 years in several strategic key positions within Sandvik including Head of Business Control and Perfor- mance Management at Sandvik Coromant and Global Head of Commercial Pricing and Profitability Management for the Sandvik Machining Solutions business area.
+Also experience as business strategy consultant Previously Business Area Manager for HV Products North Europe at ABB.
+Prior to that more than 20 years at ABB in various senior management positions globally, including General Manager for HV Breakers, Head of Operations for a global product group, Technology Manager, Project Manager and Area Sales Manager group.
+Prior to that 12 years within SCA in various man- agement positions including Logistic manager, HR manager and CFO for SCA Packaging Various management positions at Munters, such as Vice President Global Sourcing and Interim Director of Operations AirTreatment Division Europe.
+Global Director Strategic Pur- chasing and Quality Assurance at IPG Allgon/Powerware Technologies and Vice President Strategic Purchasing and Component Engineering at Siemens-Elena AB Medical Solutions Other current assignments Board member, IPCO AB.
+Board member in Cavotec SA and Dirac Research AB - - Board member in Roxtec Group Board member in AFA Trygg and AFA Liv - Holding in Munters Group AB 131,900 shares 27,000 shares.
+6,000 shares 2,000 shares 2,736 shares - 25,000 shares